Cubium/CppTutorial/5-Functions/readme.md

 }
 ```

-I don't know about you, but this physically hurts to read this and there is a lot going on here.
-Especially when we can break this all up into functions to help us out.
+I don't know about you, but this physically hurts to read and there is a lot going on here.
+Especially when we can break this all up into functions to help us out and make it more readable.
 A lot of programming is about code reuse.
 Try not to repeat yourself when you do not need to!
 Try and look through your code, where can you use functions to help yourself out here?

 ```cpp
 #include <iostream>